evanwill/workshop-template-b/README.md

 Overview:

-1. Fork or import the [repository](https://github.com/evanwill/workshop-template-b) on GitHub.
+1. Copy the code to your own repository by clicking the green "Use this template" button, or import the [repository](https://github.com/evanwill/workshop-template-b) on GitHub.
 2. Clone to your local machine, or work on the GitHub web interface to edit files.
 3. Edit the `_config.yml` with your info.
 4. Edit the content pages in markdown (found in the "content" folder).